-- Take 5 min. to reflect on the proposed framework, then share with group (or on chat) - What analytical methods do you use to tackle uncertainty and risks in project design, delivery, or operations? - What benefits (or challenges) do you envision in using the framework in the future? - What phase do you find most (or least) important and why? - Think back about that same project mentioned in Activity 1 - How would that project have benefitted from using the framework?
+- Take 5 min. to reflect on the proposed framework, then share with group - What analytical methods do you use to tackle uncertainty and risks in project design, delivery, operations, or in general in decision-making? - What benefits (or challenges) do you envision in using the proposed framework in the future? - What phase do you find most (or least) important and why? - Think back about that same project mentioned in Activity 1 - How would that project, investment, decision have benefitted from using the framework?